Ashok-A15/ml/README.md

 9)Write a program to perform agglomerative clustering based on single-linkage, complete linkage criteria.

-10) Write a program to develop Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) algorithms.
+10)Write a program to develop Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) algorithms.

 11)Write a Program to develop simple single layer perceptron to implement AND, OR Boolean functions.